Written by Richard Perry

 • No professional/premium account available giving EU traders access to higher leverage

-• No futures or options available.
+• No futures or options available

-• The spreads for some instruments are wider than those of competitors (although trading costs can be reduced with the zero spread account)
+• The spreads for some instruments are wider than those of competitors (although trading costs can be reduced with the Zero spread account).

-• Platforms are limited to MT4/MT5.
+• The available platforms are limited to MT4/MT5.

 Overall